Omycron83/Notes/Current Life.md

 - Fix procrastination once and for all (everything purpose-driven, even relaxing)
 - Plan days entirely -> Have a binding deadline for everything
 - Work more with pen and paper to fix thinking and spare memory slots (its not about recalling something, but about knowing where to look)
-- Start to look at things that help for background noises
+- Start to look at things that help for background noises -> Language acquisition,
 - Start to work on one extra thing/day
 - Start volunteering?
 - Get better at socializing/connecting
 - Meal Prep 3 high protein meals/day